 First firings took place in 1884 but, due to problems with the hydraulic systems, the guns were not fully operational until 1889.

-One gun was placed at Victoria Battery, now the site of the Fire Station, the second at the better strategic position of Napier Magdala battery covering Rosia Bay.
-The gun now at Napier is actually the gun from Victoria, the original having split its barrel during a test firing.
-The overenthusiastic gunners had managed to achieve a firing every 2.5 minutes, far in excess of its designed one shot every 4 minutes.
+The gun now at Napier is the gun from Victoria; the original having split its barrel during a test firing.
+The overenthusiastic gunners had managed to achieve a firing every 2.5 minutes, far more than its designed one shot every 4 minutes.
 One can only imagine the angst of the civilian engineers from Elswicks’ as they saw their beloved gun so mistreated.

-To cope with the massive weights involved in loading and traversing, each gun had a steam engine that fed high-pressure steam to a hydraulic accumulator.
+Each gun, to cope with the massive weights involved in loading and traversing, had a steam engine that fed high-pressure steam to a hydraulic accumulator.
 It took 3 hours to generate the required head of steam.
 Not surprisingly the gun at Gibraltar was nicknamed ‘The Rockbuster’.
-They were the largest muzzle loading guns ever built but were soon obsolete due to the introduction of breech loading systems.
-The main benefits of a breech loading system are that the gunners are protected behind the gun shield and fortifications whilst they are reloading and a faster load time.
+They were the largest muzzle loading guns ever built but were soon obsolete due to the introduction of breech-loading systems.
+The main benefits of a breech-loading system are that the gunners are protected behind the gun shield and fortifications while they are reloading, and they achieve a faster load time.

-The gun was fitted with an optical system for aiming and firing could be either mechanical or in later years electrical.
-In the early days of service Depression Range Finders were mounted on each flank of the gun.
+The gun was fitted with an optical system for aiming.
+Firing could be either mechanical or in later years electrical.
+In the early days of service, Depression Range Finders were mounted on each flank of the gun.
 Instructions to the gun layers were transmitted by megaphone.
-This system had the disadvantage of requiring visual sight of the target, not always possible on Gibraltar due to sea mists and the Levanter cloud that often obscured the Rock.
+This system had the disadvantage of requiring visual sight of the target, not always possible on Gibraltar due to sea mists and the locally named Levante cloud that often obscured the Rock.
 After firing, the smoke from the discharge also had a habit of obscuring the view.
 The Position Finder, developed after the DRF, could calculate both range and bearing.
-With the advent of electricity the systems were adapted so that the DRF and PF could be situated high on the Rock and connected to the gun batteries by cable.
-There dials displayed the elevation and bearing information as calculated by the DRF and PF.
+With the advent of electricity, the systems were adapted so that the DRF and PF could be situated high on the Rock and connected to the gun batteries by cable.
+On the gun platform, dials displayed the elevation and bearing information as calculated by the DRF and PF.
 This information was called out to the gun layers who then aimed the gun.
 The information was updated regularly so that the gun ‘tracked’ the target.
-Firing was initiated electronically by the Battery Commander high up in his Command Post who would then observe where the shot fell and make adjustments accordingly.
+The firing was initiated electronically by the Battery Commander high up in his Command Post who would then observe where the shot fell and make adjustments accordingly.

-The 100 ton guns never fired a shot in anger.
-Installed in 1883, by 1888 they were effectively obsolete as muzzle loading guns were replaced by breech loaders.
+The 100-ton guns never fired a shot in anger.
+Installed in 1883, by 1888 they were effectively obsolete as breech loaders replaced the muzzle-loading guns.
 In that year Generals William Howley Goodenough and the governor, Sir Lothian Nicholson recommended reducing and standardising the guns on Gibraltar to make them easier to maintain and supply.
 There also initiated a move to locate heavy guns higher up the rock where they had better visibility and greater range.